mohamedahmadianzade/coinHavenSubmission/api-gateway/gateway/README.md

 ## Test
 ```
-For test please run the project and nevigate to address http://localhost:3010/graphql and use queries wrote in authentication.grapgh.query file in root project directory
+For test please run the project and nevigate to address http://localhost:3010/graphql and use queries wrote in authentication.grapgh.query file in root project directoryn or use queries below
 ```